lrademacher/PDFTag/README.md

 # PDFTag
-A GTK3-based PDF tag (keyword) management desktop application
+A GTK3-based PDF tag (keyword) management desktop application.
+I do no longer use this tool, as i switched to https://github.com/paperless-ngx/paperless-ngx.

 ![](res/Screenshot.png)